aragon/nest/FAQ.md

 ### My project will be used across other platforms in addition to Aragon.
 Can I still apply?
 - We are looking for projects that deliver value to Aragon and ANT token holders.
 If you feel that your project qualifies, please apply.

+### My project is not a typical Nest grant.
+It has to do with providing good or services to the Aragon ecosystem.
+Can I still apply?
+- We are looking for projects that deliver value to Aragon and ANT token holders.
+If you feel that your project qualifies, please apply.
+If you have a project that does not fit into the framework provided, perhaps a service based proposal, we will work with you to create a custom funding roadmap.

 ### Do you fund research?
 - No. But the Aragon [Community Fund DAO (CFDAO)](https://forum.aragon.org/t/how-to-make-proposals-to-the-community-funding-dao/697) does.